equivalent/equivalent.github.io/_posts/article/2018-05-24-rails-bounded-contexts.md

 So point is that you have nice boundary interfaces e.g.: `lesson.public_board`, `lesson.classroom`.

-> If you ever need to cross  different bounded contexts from within bounded
-> context you can do that via those interfaces
+If you ever need to cross  different bounded contexts from within bounded context you can do that via those interfaces.
+Have a look at `lesson.public_board.cross` calling  `lesson.classroom.cross_boundary_example`

 ## Code Example